History of the United Nations: Background

 The first international organizations were created to enable countries to cooperate on specific matters.
 The International Telegraph Union was founded in 1865 and the Universal Postal Union was established in 1874.
 Both are now specialized agencies of the United Nations.
 In 1899, the Hague Convention established the Permanent Court of Arbitration, an intergovernmental organization which began work in 1902.

 The predecessor of the UN, the League of Nations, was conceived after World War I, and established in 1919 under the Treaty of Versailles "to promote international cooperation and to achieve peace and security."
-The main constitutional organs of the League were the Assembly, the Council, and the Permanent Secretariat.
+The main constitutional organs of the League were the Assembly, the council, and the Permanent Secretariat.
 The Permanent Court of International Justice was provided for by the Covenant and established by the Council and Assembly.
 The International Labour Organization, which is also now a UN specialized agency, was created under the Treaty of Versailles as an affiliated agency of the League.
 In addition, there were several auxiliary agencies and commissions.

-Origins
+Origin

 The genesis of the UN is a series of conferences and declarations made by the Allies of World War II.